-Benefit Description You pav Inpatient hospital (cont.)
-High Option Standard Option Note: You may receive covered medical hospital services for certain dental procedures if a Plan physician determines that you need to be hospitalized.
+Benefit Description You pay Inpatient hospital (cont.)
+High Option Standard Option Basic Option Medical supplies and equipment, including oxygen Anesthetics and anesthesia services Procurement and storage for approved medically necessary cord blood for a designated recipient \$100 per inpatient admission \$500 per inpatient admission \$750 per inpatient admission after the deductible Note: You may receive covered medical hospital services for certain dental procedures if a Plan physician determines that you need to be hospitalized.
 Section 5(g), Dental benefits , includes more information on the requirements.
-Not covered: Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as telephone, television, barber services, and guest meals and beds Private nursing care except when medically necessary Cord blood procurement and storage for possible future need or for yet to be determined Member recipient All charges All charges Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms Prescribed drugs and medicines Lab, X-ray and other diagnostic tests Procurement and storage of cord blood for approved medically necessary procedures requiring cord blood for a designated recipient Blood and blood products Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service Not covered: Procurement and storage of cord blood for possible future need or for yet to be determined Member recipient \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center All charges \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center All charges Skilled nursing care facility High Option Standard Option Up to 100 days per calendar year when you need full-time skilled nursing care.
-All necessary services are covered, including: • Room and board • General nursing care • Medical social services • Prescribed drugs, biologicals, supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Note: We waive the additional admission charge if you are admitted to an extended care or skilled nursing facility directly from a hospital inpatient stay. \$100 per inpatient admission -
+Not covered: All charges All charges All charges • Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as telephone, television, barber services, and guest meals and beds • Private nursing care except when medically necessary Cord blood procurement and storage for possible future need or for yet to be determined Member recipient Outpatient hospital or ambulatory surgical center High Option Standard Option Basic Option Operating, recovery, and other treatment \$75 per surgery or \$150 per surgery or \$300 per surgery or rooms procedure in an outpatient hospital or procedure in an outpatient hospital or procedure in an outpatient hospital or Prescribed drugs and medicines ambulatory surgery ambulatory surgery ambulatory surgery • Lab, X-ray and other diagnostic tests center center center after the Procurement and storage of cord blood for approved medically necessary procedures requiring cord blood for a designated recipient deductible Blood and blood products Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service Not covered: All charges All charges All charges Procurement and storage of cord blood for possible future need or for yet to be determined Member recipient

-Benefit Description You pay Skilled nursing care facility (cont.)
-High Option Standard Option Not covered: • Custodial care and care in an intermediate care facility • Personal comfort items, such as telephone, television, All charges All charges barber services, and guest meals and beds Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member: Nothing Nothing You must reside in the service area Services are provided: in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home, or in a Plan-approved hospice facility if approved by the hospice interdisciplinary team.
+Benefit Description You pay Skilled nursing care facility High Option Standard Option Basic Option Up to 100 days per calendar year when you need full-time skilled nursing care. \$100 per inpatient admission \$500 per inpatient admission \$750 per inpatient admission after the All necessary services are covered, including: Room and board deductible General nursing care Medical social services Prescribed drugs, biologicals, supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Note: We waive the additional admission charge if you are admitted to an extended care or skilled nursing facility directly from a hospital inpatient stay.
+Not covered: All charges All charges All charges • Custodial care and care in an intermediate care facility Personal comfort items, such as telephone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Basic Option Supportive and palliative care for a terminally ill member: Nothing Nothing Nothing after the deductible You must reside in the service area Services are provided: in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home, or in a Plan-approved hospice facility if approved by the hospice interdisciplinary team.
 Services include inpatient care, outpatient care, and family counseling.
 A Plan physician must certify that you have a terminal illness, with a life expectancy of approximately six months or less.
-Note: Hospice is a program for caring for the terminally ill patient that emphasizes supportive services, such as home care and pain and symptom control, rather than curative care.
-A person who is terminally ill may elect to receive hospice benefits.
-These palliative and supportive services include nursing care, medical social services, therapy services for purposes of safety and symptom control, physician services, palliative drugs in accord with our drug formulary guidelines, and short-term inpatient care for pain control and acute and chronic symptom management.
-We also provide inpatient respite care, counseling and bereavement services.
-If you make a hospice election, you are not entitled to receive other health care services that are related to the terminal illness.
-If you have made a hospice election, you may revoke that election at any time, and your standard health benefits will be covered.
-Not covered: All charges All charges • Independent nursing (private duty nursing) Homemaker services Ambulance High Option Standard Option Local licensed ambulance service when medically necessary Nothing No charge when we transfer you from an emergency room or hospital to a Plan facility \$100 per service for all other ambulance services

-Ambulance - continued on next page
+Hospice care - continued on next page